Submissions for the Foster-Stahl Chapbook Series are OPEN as of September 1, 2022!

 All submitted manuscripts will be reviewed and selected by a group of writers/editors affiliated with MWC.
-Authors of selected manuscripts will receive a publishing contract with MWC Press, a $300 publication fee, 20 copies of the finished chapbook, and an invitation to a reading in the Quad Cities (either in a virtual format, or an in-person reading, if possible, with MWC will covering travel expenses).
-MWC is committed to publishing at least one chapbook in the spring/summer of 2021, but reserves the right to select more than one manuscript for publication.
-The series aims to publish at least one chapbook every year starting in 2021.
+Author of the selected manuscript will receive a publishing contract with MWC Press, a $300 publication fee, 20 copies of the finished chapbook, and an invitation to a reading in the Quad Cities (either in a virtual format, or an in-person reading, if possible, with MWC will covering travel expenses).
+MWC is committed to publishing at least one chapbook in the fall/winter of 2022, but reserves the right to select more than one manuscript for publication.
+The series aims to publish at least one chapbook every year.

 SUBMISSION DETAILS & INSTRUCTIONS

 - Please submit only one copy of your manuscript.

 - Manuscript page length: between 20-30 pages of poetry, prose, or hybrid works (front matter not included in count).